-2b.
-Plot the trigonometric Fourier series representation and the single-sided power spectrum in dBmV.
+2. Plot the Fourier series representation and the single-sided power spectrum in dBmV.
 Use 9 terms.
-To plot the single sided power spectrum, we just plot the average power terms versus the corresponding frequency $0 \ \omega_0 \ 2\omega_0 \ \dots \ N\omega_0$ .
-Since the fundamental frequency $\omega_0$ is common to all of the frequency terms, we often just plot the Fourier indices, or harmonics, $0 \ 1 \ 2 \ \dots \ N$ , or the harmonics.
-You should use the log10 command to compute the base 10 logarithm.
+To plot the single sided power spectrum, we just plot the average power terms versus the corresponding frequency $0 \quad \omega_0 \quad 2\omega_0 \quad \dots \quad N\omega_0$ .
+Since the fundamental frequency $\omega_0$ is common to all of the frequency terms, we often just plot the Fourier indices, or harmonics, $0 \quad 1 \quad 2 \quad \dots \quad N$ .
+To get the powers in terms of dB, you should use the log10 command to compute the base 10 logarithm.
 You should also use the subplot command so you can plot both a signal and its Fourier series representation in one graph, and its single-sided power spectrum in a subsequent graph within the same window.
 Utilize the stem command in Matlab to do the plotting.
 For the power spectrum plot, plot the power versus the harmonic.
-The y-axis should be labeled Power(dBmV), the x-axis labeled Harmonic .Your plots for this function should look like those in Figure 1.
-(Note the axis on the top graph is limited using the command axis('tight'), and is limited on the second plot using the command axis([0 N 0 40]); ) Be sure to plot both the

-Fourier series representation and the single sided power spectrum on one page, print it out and turn it in.
+The y-axis should be labeled Power(dBmV), the x-axis labeled Harmonic.
+Your plots for this function should look like those in Figure 1.
+(Note the axis on the top graph is limited using the command axis('tight'), and is limited on the second plot using the command axis([0 N 0 40]); ) Be sure to plot both the Fourier series representation and the single sided power spectrum on one page, print it out and turn it in.